jakubstrawa1/Leaf-Disease-Prediction/README.md

 For compressing the photos and ultimately building the model i used Conv2D and MaxPooling2D twice which i think is a rule of thumb of computer vision or at least extracting features from photos.
 The i flattened the image, added dense layer with activation function relu so it doesnt have negative values, then at the end obviously a dense layer with 3 outputs, because there are 3 labels, which i have declared as 0,1,2 above.

 I've learned a lot coding this project.
+I feel like i've used 30 epochs too much on training the model since the accuracy after 15 epochs was 1.0.
+But hey!
+I feel like that's still something to show off because learning on your own mistakes is the biggest reward.
 I'm completely hooked on OpenCV and TensorFlow as well as ScikitLearn now.
 Pretty sure i'm gonna improve upon this code in the nearest future.